Liubsyy/JarEditor/README.md

 JarEditor is an IDEA plugin that can modify the files in JAR directly without decompression, including class and resource files.

 ## Features
-- Edit class files in JAR directly and compile them without decompression
+- Edit class/resource files in JAR directly without decompression
+- Add new file in JAR
-- Edit resources files in JAR directly without decompression
+- Delete file/dictionary in JAR

 ## Quick start